prysmaticlabs/documentation/docs/introduction/about-our-public-testnet.md

 ---
 id: on-the-public-testnet
-title: On the Public Testnet
+title: On the public testnet
-sidebar_label: On the Public Testnet
+sidebar_label: On the public testnet
 ---
   The various features and limitations of the Prysm 'Topaz' Phase 0 testnet release.